 And as a healthcare professional caring from some of most vulnerable populations, Lindsey is sick of the companies that put profit over people, especially the most vulnerable people- our infants.

 “I’m tired of the corruption surrounding the way we care for ourselves and our babies.
 We deserve quality products at affordable prices where people are put over profit.
 Formula saves babies lives.
-I want there to be a really kickass formula that can stand by and recommend to my clients.
+I want there to be a really kickass quality baby formula that can stand by and recommend to my clients.
 They look to me for advice.
 As someone who’s had all these kids and used formula, they know I won’t judge them if they choose to exclusively formula feed.”